 Danna believes that yoga is for everyone, every shape, size, age and background.
 She teaches to ensure everyone has the opportunity to experience the power of yoga to calm the mind, relax and strengthen the body.

 Danna has lived throughout the Southern U.S. including Alabama, Georgia, Virginia and South Carolina.
 She earned a Bachelor and a Master degrees from the Georgia Institute of Technology.
-She currently lives in Gloucester and works in Hampton.
+She currently lives in Gloucester.

 Joe began his yoga journey as his weight neared 400 pounds.
 Unable to withstand high impact forms of exercise he turned to something gentler but challenging - Vinyasa yoga.
 After 5 years of practice and losing over 100 pounds, he was called to undergo the teaching curriculum at Yandara Institute in Baja, Mexico, where he completed his 200-hour teacher training.